MarsBased/marsbased-website-old/_posts/2014-07-21-Sport-on-Rails.markdown

 title:  "Sport on Rails - How Do We Keep Fit At MarsBased"
 date:   2014-07-21 21:00:00
 author: alex
-categories: MarsBased Startup Sport Health Fitness Entrepreneurship StartupCircle
+categories: CompanyCulture Startup Sport Health Fitness Entrepreneurship StartupCircle
 ---

 *Captain's log, stardate {{page.date | martian_date}}*

-People coming from IT backgrounds mostly suffer from the same ailments as executives: back aches, migraine, circulation problems, eye dryness, stress.
+People coming from IT backgrounds mostly suffer from the same ailments as executives: back aches, migraine, circulation problems, eye dryness or stress.

 Luckily enough, we’ve got our own methods to fight these ailments back.

 <!--more-->